FergusInLondon/ELK-BLEDOM/PROTCOL.md

 The circuit has an operating voltage of 3.3-20V.
 Whilst the LDO can regulate voltages up to 24V, the MOSFETs are only rated to drain up to 20V.
 (With a current of up to 3.5A)

+A generalised interface could allow the bluetooth control of other peripherals that require PWM - i.e. DC motors.
 ## Connection

 The device advertises itself with the following description: